Lethbridge Train Bridge at Sunset

 Calgary took good care of me.
 My network of family and friends in the area rallied to make Pete and I feel loved and welcome.
 For a tiny second, when I was discharged from emergency care and we had to decide where to go next, we considered staying put in Calgary.
 It was our home for many years, our network is strong, and I’ll admit that it felt good to be there.
 But for us, it still lacked two things: the support of our immediate family, and a slow-pace to allow for proper rest and healing.
 (Prolonged exposure to Calgary drivers and driving would have surely tested our health in other ways.)

-so, we turned south.
+So, we turned south.

 Train Wheel Lethbridge Alberta